Wolfgang von Schwind

 Wolfgang von Schwind also spelled Wolfgang von Schwindt (4 July 1879 – 19 April 1949) was an Austrian actor and opera singer.
+He was born in Elbogen, Austria, and died in Vienna.
+His career started as an operatic bass at the Royal Opera Berlin and the Court Theatre Karlsruhe.

-He appeared in more than eighty films from 1920 to 1947.
+Starting in 1920, von Schwind appeared in more than eighty films until 1947.
 He was the grandson of Austrian painter Moritz von Schwind.